2025 UEFA Nations League final: Post-match

 Portugal's win marked their second UEFA Nations League title, and third major title overall, becoming the first team to win multiple Nations League titles.
 The win also gave manager Roberto Martinez his first trophy in charge of Portugal.
-Spain's loss marked their first defeat in a final since the 2021 UEFA Nations League final, and their second defeat in a final in their history.
+Spain's loss marked their first defeat in a final since the 2021 UEFA Nations League final, and their second defeat in a final ever.
 The match was also Luis de la Fuente's second defeat as manager of Spain.

-The match would turn out to be the final match and trophy of Portugal forward Diogo Jota's career as he was killed in a car accident less than a month later on 3 July 2025, just 25 days after the final.
+The match would turn out to be the last for Portugal forward Diogo Jota, as he was killed in a car accident on 3 July 2025, just 25 days after the final.

 Death of spectator

 During the first half of extra time, a spectator died after falling from the second tier of the main stand of the Allianz Arena.
 The man fell onto the seating area below, and was attended to by paramedics and stadium personnel.
 However, the man succumbed to his injuries and was pronounced dead at 00:06 local time on 9 June.
 The match was not interrupted during the incident.
 Players and coaches from both teams offered condolences during the post-match press conferences.